sudmantlab/loco-pipe/manual/full_local_snp.md

   - `-GL`: model chosen for genotype likelihood estimation.
 1: SAMtools model, 2: GATK models, 3: SOAPsnp model, 4: SYK model.
   - `-minInd`: minimum number of individuals that have to have data for a site to be included.
-This is defaulted to be 1 but can be modified in the config file.
+This is defaulted to be 1 (i.e. a site only need to be covered by 1 sample in a population for it to be included in the analysis in that population) but can be modified in the config file.
   - `-setMinDepthInd`: minimum read depth an individual must have to be included in the count of individuals for `-minInd`.
-This is defaulted to be 1 and can be modified in the config file.
+This is defaulted to be 1 (i.e. a sample only needs to have 1 read at a site for it to be included in the count) and can be modified in the config file.

 ## Fst estimation (`get_fst.smk`)